vegantransistor/Rooting-the-Cradlepoint-IBR600/fw_upgrade/README.md

 17260079      0x1075E2F       PEM certificate
 ```

-## Buid an update blob
+## Build an update blob

 To build an update blob, `rootfsimage` (see [here](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/blob/main/README.md#building-the-squashfs-rootfs-image)) and `kernelimage` (see [here](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/blob/main/README.md#preparing-the-kernel-image)) images are needed.
-This update blob can be used via the web server or `scp` to update the device.
+This update blob can be downloaded via the web server or `scp` to update the device permanently.

 1. First build the ubi image.
-Put the kernel binary `kernelimage` and the squashfs rootfs `rootfsimage` in a directory and use ubinize with following `ubiini` file:
+Put the kernel binary `kernelimage` and the squashfs root filesystem `rootfsimage` in a directory and use `ubinize` with following `ubiini` file:

 ```
 [kernel]